Mu-L/GameLib/README.en.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE) [![C++ Standard](https://img.shields.io/badge/C%2B%2B-11-blue.svg)](https://en.cppreference.com/w/cpp/11) [![Platform](https://img.shields.io/badge/Platform-Windows%20%7C%20Linux%20%7C%20macOS-0078d4.svg)](https://github.com/skywind3000/GameLib) [![Header Only](https://img.shields.io/badge/Header--Only-single%20file-green.svg)](GameLib.h) [![No Dependencies](https://img.shields.io/badge/Dependencies-zero-brightgreen.svg)](https://github.com/skywind3000/GameLib) [![GCC 4.9+](https://img.shields.io/badge/GCC-4.9%2B-orange.svg?logo=gnu)](https://gcc.gnu.org/)

 A game development library for C++ beginners.
-Just one header file, no installation needed — write `#include "GameLib.h"` and start making games.
+Just one header file, no installation needed -- write `include "GameLib.h"` and start making games.

 Many C++ beginners report that, unlike other languages where you can get something running in a few lines, the most painful experience is spending weeks learning C++ and still only being able to `cout` a line of text in a black console window.
 Building "a real program" feels impossibly far away, with almost zero positive feedback.
 Want to use SDL or SFML?
-Just setting up the environment and linking libraries is enough to exhaust you — before you've even written your first line of game logic, you already want to give up.
+Just setting up the environment and linking libraries is enough to exhaust you -- before you've even written your first line of game logic, you already want to give up.

 GameLib was born to eliminate that pain.
-Drop `GameLib.h` into your project folder and, in ten lines of code, draw a colorful circle controlled by the keyboard — windows, drawing, keyboard, mouse, sprites, sound, collision detection, all included.
+Drop `GameLib.h` into your project folder and, in ten lines of code, draw a colorful circle controlled by the keyboard -- windows, drawing, keyboard, mouse, sprites, sound, collision detection, all included.
 No SDK to download, no paths to configure, no libraries to link.
 It's like PyGame for the C++ world: hiding all the complexity and leaving only the fun of making games.

 ![](assets/demo.png)